ProjectOpenSea/shipyard-example-project/exampleNFTTutorial/ERC721Concepts.md

 There's nothing like going straight to the source: [https://eips.ethereum.org/EIPS/eip-721#specification](https://eips.ethereum.org/EIPS/eip-721#specification).
 The ERC-721 spec outlines the bare minimum interface and behavior that a contract needs to implement in order to be recognized and treated as an ERC-721 contract by the rest of the web 3 ecosystem (such as OpenSea, block explorers, etc.).
 There are only a half dozen operative "MUST"s in there, so we've got a lot of leeway.
 Eventually, we're going to deploy a snazzy, gas-optimized ERC721 with some bonus features.
 But for now, let's take a look at the stock version, [OpenZeppelin's example ERC721](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol)

-TODO (blocked): update with links within the repo throughout.

 OpenZeppelin's contracts show a straightforward, battle-tested, minimal implementation of the ERC-721 spec.
 For example, the ERC-721 spec states that `safeTransferFrom` "Throws if `_from` is not the current owner."
 And we can see that the required functionality is implemented on [lines 148-150](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol#L148-L150) of OpenZeppelin's ERC721:

 ```